microsoft/Mastering-the-Marketplace/saas-accelerator/README.md

 # SaaS Accelerator Series

-This learning series is designed to help you speed your time to publish your SaaS offer to the Microsoft commercial marketplace using the [SaaS Accelerator](https://aka.ms/SaaSAccelerator).
+**[Let us know what you need](https://forms.office.com/r/Y087k7aLkL)** in this content library.

-The goal of the SaaS Accelerator project is to provide a fully functional reference implementation with sample code for developers interested in publishing transactable SaaS offers in Microsoft's commercial marketplace.
+This series is designed to help you speed your time to publish your SaaS offer to the Microsoft commercial marketplace using the [SaaS Accelerator](https://aka.ms/SaaSAccelerator).

 ## Video Learning Modules